Sequential Solutions in Machine Scheduling Games: Introduction

-Therefore, \SPoA is \emph{constant} for constant number of machines and jobs, while \PoA is \emph{unbounded} even for two jobs and two machines.
+Therefore, \SPoA is \emph{constant} for a constant number of machines and jobs, while \PoA is \emph{unbounded} even for two jobs and two machines (recall Example~\ref{ex:bad-Nash}).
 The large gap in the previous bound naturally suggests the question of what happens for \emph{many jobs} and \emph{many machines}.
-This was addressed by \cite{bilo} which improved significantly the prior bounds:
+This was addressed by \cite{bilo} which improved significantly the prior bounds by showing that

-At this point one should note that these lower bounds use a \emph{non-constant} number of machines.
-In other words, it still might be possible that for \emph{constant number of machines} the \SPoA is constant.
-For \emph{two machines}, \cite{Hassin} proved a lower bound $\SPoA \geq 3$, and in the the same work the authors made the following quite plausible conjecture: \begin{conjecture} \em For two unrelated machines, the $\SPoA=3$ for any number of jobs \cite{Hassin}. \end{conjecture}
+At this point, one should note that these lower bounds use a \emph{non-constant} number of machines.
+In other words, it still might be possible that for a \emph{constant number of machines} the \SPoA is constant.
+For \emph{two machines}, \cite{Hassin} proved a lower bound $\SPoA \geq 3$, and in the same work the authors made the following conjecture: \begin{conjecture} \cite{Hassin} \em For two unrelated machines, $\SPoA=3$ for any number of jobs. \end{conjecture}